 - Gathering information related to your damages, including medical records and lost wage data

 Every case is different, so what discovery looks like for you may not be the same as someone else’s case.

 Once discovery is completed, you will head to trial.
 Some cases involve motions that are addressed before trial.
 A motion asks the court to do something.
 It can be to decide a specific issue in a case, or it can be to decide the entire case without taking it to a jury.
-The facts and law that apply to your situation will determine if a motion is appropriate, and your attorney will need to respond to any motions filed that you do not like or want to be granted.
+The facts and law that apply to your situation will determine if a motion is appropriate, and your Fairburn, GA personal injury lawyer will need to respond to any motions filed that you do not like or want to be granted.